 Distance, though important, is often overlooked during the DRP process.
-A DR site located close to the primary data center is ideal in terms of convenience, cost, testing, and bandwidth.
-However, since outages differ in scope, a severe regional event may destroy both the primary data center and its DR site when the two are located close together.
+A DR site located close to the primary data centre is ideal in terms of convenience, cost, testing and bandwidth.
+However, since outages differ in scope, a severe regional event may destroy both the primary data centre and its DR site when the two are located close together.

 You can tailor a DRP for a given environment.

 Testing substantiates all DRPs.
 It identifies deficiencies in the plan and provides opportunities to fix any problems before a disaster occurs.
 Testing can also offer proof of the plan’s effectiveness and hits RPOs.

 IT technologies and systems are continually changing.
 Therefore, testing ensures that your DRP is up to date.

 Some reasons for not testing DRPs include budget restrictions, lack of management approval, or resource constraints.
 DR testing also takes time, planning and resources.
 It can also be an incident risk if it involves the use of live data.
 However, testing is an essential part of DR planning that you should never ignore.